 - Storage: The Phoenix storage where data from your servers is backed up.

 - Backup policy: The configuration of backup schedule, retention period, pre and post script settings (File server), and other advanced settings, such as automatic retry, and smart scan (File server).
-The retention policy in this workflow is clubbed with the backup policy.
+The retention policy in this workflow is combined with the backup policy.

 What’s changed for each entity